 There’ll be more on this in a second, but the best way to avoid being groped is to dress well.
-Cover up as much as possible and avoid clingy or revealing clothes as these are really just asking for trouble.
-And remember that white will likely go see-through once it’s wet, so layer up!
+Cover up as much as possible and avoid clingy or revealing clothes.
+And remember that white clothing will likely go see-through once it’s wet, so layer up!

 Steer Clear of Bhang